layoutit/website-builder/README.md

-# LayoutIt!
+# Layoutit Builder

-LayoutIt! is a visual Bootstrap 5 interface builder.
+This is a visual Bootstrap 5 interface builder.
 It lets you compose responsive layouts in the browser, edit Bootstrap components, preview the result, and export clean HTML or a ready-to-run React project.

 Use it at [build.layoutit.com](https://build.layoutit.com).